uf-aiaos/AnimalMotionViz/README.md

 <!-- References -->
 ## References <a name="section-reference"></a>
-If you use the materials provided in this repository, we kindly ask you to cite our paper:
+If you use the materials provided in this repository, we kindly ask you to cite our papers:

+- The software paper: coming soon!
-- Marin, M.U., Gingerich, K.N., Wang, J., Yu, H. and Miller-Cushon, E.K., 2024.
+- The application paper: Marin, M.U., Gingerich, K.N., Wang, J., Yu, H. and Miller-Cushon, E.K., 2024.
 Effects of space allowance on patterns of activity in group-housed dairy calves. *JDS Communications*.